-The second stage of the program ordinarily involves additional course work, research activity, practicum (where appropriate), and preparation for the doctoral preliminary examinations, followed by work on the dissertation and internship (in the counseling program).
-To fulfill the doctoral degree requirements, students must take Advanced Research Methods (PSY 60161) or Psychological Measurement (PSY 60121), one additional statistics course, and at least four graduate-level seminars and achieve a total of 55 or more credit hours.
-The written preliminary examinations and the oral dissertation proposal defense are ordinarily completed during the third or fourth year.
-The awarding of the doctor of philosophy degree requires: (1) satisfactory performance on the departmental preliminary examinations; (2) completion of course requirements with a B average; and (3) submission of an approved dissertation to the Graduate School.
-Additional requirements by the Graduate School, the department and the program may apply.
+The second stage of the program ordinarily involves additional course work, research activity, practicum (where appropriate), and preparation for the doctoral preliminary examinations, followed by work on the dissertation and internship (in the counseling and clinical programs).
+To fulfill the doctoral degree requirements, students must take an advanced research methods course or Psychological Measurement (PSY 60121), one additional statistics course, and at least four graduate-level seminars and achieve a total of 55 or more credit hours.
+Written preliminary examinations and the oral dissertation proposal defense are ordinarily completed during the third or fourth year.
+The awarding of the doctor of philosophy degree requires: (1) satisfactory performance on the departmental preliminary examinations; (2) completion of course requirements; and (3) submission of an approved dissertation to the Graduate School.
+Additional requirements by the

+Graduate School, the department and the program may apply.